Are you looking for the best places to visit in Gozo? Well, good news! This photo guide will take you to most photogenic spots on the island Gozo.

 Along the way we stopped for a delicious lunch in Qbajjar restaurant, within walking distance of the salt plains.
 We enjoyed the real traditional Mediterranean cuisine with all its benifits.

-If you are traveling to Malta soon, you now know all the most beautiful and photogenic locations on the island of Gozo.
+If you are traveling to Malta soon, you now know all the best places to visit in Gozo.
 So don’t hesitate to plan a day trip to Gozo or to stay there for a longer period of time.

 Is Gozo already on your bucket list?
 Tell me all about it in the comment section.